 Lucky Friday is a deep underground silver, lead, and zinc mine located in the Coeur d’Alene Mining District in northern Idaho.
 The mine began operating in 1942 and is celebrating its 75th anniversary in 2017.
 Thanks to the #4 Shaft project which is now complete and operational, the mine is expected to have another 20-30 years of mine life.
 Lucky Friday is located one mile east of Mullan, Idaho, and is adjacent to U.S. Interstate 90.

-The mine produced 3.6 million ounces of silver at a cash cost, after by-product credits, per silver ounce of $8.89 (a non GAAP measure) (1).
-Production in 2017 is expected to be 3.6 to 4.1 million ounces of silver at a cash cost, after by-product credits, of $6.00 per ounce (1).
+In 2016, the mine produced 3.6 million ounces of silver at a cash cost, after by-product credits, per silver ounce of $8.89 (a non GAAP measure) (1).

 (1) Cash cost, after of by-product credits, per silver ounce represents a non-GAAP measurement, a reconciliation of which to cost of sales and other direct production costs and depreciation, depletion and amortization (GAAP) can be found in the legal page of this website.

 Learn more about the current Lucky Friday Labor Negotiations.

 The Lucky Friday mine is a deep underground silver, lead, and zinc mine located in the Coeur d’Alene Mining District in northern Idaho.
 Hecla now controls 100% of the Gold Hunter deposit, also known as the Lucky Friday Expansion Area, after completing acquisition from Independence Lead Mines Company in the 4th quarter of 2008.